danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
+- [dullage/flatnotes](https://github.com/dullage/flatnotes) - A self-hosted, database-less note taking web app that utilises a flat folder of markdown files for storage.
 - [HelgeSverre/ollama-gui](https://github.com/HelgeSverre/ollama-gui) - A Web Interface for chatting with your local LLMs via the ollama API
 - [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers